Best Gravel Bike Helmet

 3. KASK Wasabi Bike Helmet

 The Wasabi helmet is the only one you’ll ever desire to ride with because of its superior ventilation, adjustable comfort, merino wool lining, and aerodynamic profile.
-It is made for riding in all seasons as well as in the road, and gravel.
+It is made for riding in all seasons and on the road and gravel.

 The only helmet you need for all-year riding.
-The Wasabi is an outstanding cycling helmet that can be worn all year round during cyclocross, gravel, or road riding.
+The Wasabi is a great cycling helmet that can be worn all year round during cyclocross, gravel, or road riding.
 With an adjustable airflow port to tailor comfort and thermoregulation, the helmet gives the wearer control over temperature regulation.

 Pros